Serbian language: Dictionaries

-Vuk Karadžić's Srpski rječnik, first published in 1818, is the earliest dictionary of modern literary Serbian.
-The Rječnik hrvatskoga ili srpskoga jezika (I–XXIII), published by the Yugoslav Academy of Sciences and Arts from 1880 to 1976, is the only general historical dictionary of Serbo-Croatian.
-Its first editor was Đuro Daničić, followed by Pero Budmani and the famous Vukovian Tomislav Maretić.
-The sources of this dictionary are, especially in the first volumes, mainly Štokavian.
-There are older, pre-standard dictionaries, such as the 1791 German–Serbian dictionary or 15th century Arabic-Persian-Greek-Serbian Conversation Textbook.
+Vuk Karadžić's "Serbian Dictionary" (Srpski rječnik), published in 1818, is the earliest dictionary of modern literary Serbian.
+The "Dictionary of Croatian or Serbian language" (Rječnik hrvatskoga ili srpskoga jezika), published by Yugoslav Academy of Sciences and Arts in twenty-three volumes from 1880 to 1976, is the only general historical dictionary of Serbo-Croatian.
+There are older, pre-standard dictionaries, such as the German–Serbian dictionary, published in 1791, and the above mentioned 15th century-Arabic-Persian-Greek-Serbian conversation textbook.